📹 How To Use Analyze A Social Profile

-In this example, we can see that 1,000 posts were published in the last 3 months, 50% of which included links while 22% featured images and only 10% featured videos.
+In this example, we can see that 23 posts were published in the last 3 months, 13% of which included links while 78% featured images, and only 13% featured videos.

-13% of the posts included hashtags while 16% of the posts @ tagged other users.
-The posts received an average of 558.3 likes/post and 71.2. retweets per post.
+4% of the posts included hashtags as well as @ mentioned other users.
+The posts received an average of 2.5 likes/post.

 Filter By Publisher

-The next section includes information on what publishing tools the Profile is using as well as a break down of the engagement.
-From this section, you can see whether posts published via a specific tool received higher or lower engagement.
+The next section includes information on what publishing tools the Profile is using, as well as a breakdown of the engagement.
+You'll be able to see whether posts published via a specific tool received higher or lower engagement.

-Here we can see that this user publishes mostly using the Twitter app for iPhone, and those posts tend to receive higher engagement, averaging 711.1 likes/post and 87.5 retweets/post.
+Here we can see that this user publishes mostly using the Facebook app.

 Engagement By Content

-Here we can see that posts that did not include a link performed the best!
-Posts with just text received an average of 1.2k likes/post, while posts with just an image received 679.5 likes/post.
-Finally, posts with videos received 513.9 likes/post and a notable 72.9 retweets/post 💪
+Here we can see that posts that did include a link + image, or video performed the best as they received an average of 4/3.7 likes/post, while posts with just text received 0 likes/post.

-Moving forward, this user may, therefore, consider creating more content with images and videos and less content with links! 🔗
+Moving forward, this user may, therefore, consider creating more content with links+ images, and videos and less content with just text! 🔗

 Engagement VS Number of Hashtags

 Here you can see the average engagement for posts including various numbers of hashtags.
-Here we can see that most posts didn't include hashtags and received an average of 595.5 likes/post and 76.6 retweets/post.
+Here we can see that most posts didn't include hashtags and received an average of 2.5 likes/post.

-However, the two posts that included 3 hashtags received an average of 1.9k likes/post and 129.5 retweets/post!
-There isn't enough data here to conclude that 3 hashtags is the optimum number as we only have two data points, but it's something to notice!
+However, the 1 post that included 3 hashtags received an average of 3 likes/post and had a higher reach of 7/post!
+There isn't enough data here to conclude that 3 hashtags are the optimum number as we only have one data point, but it's something to notice!